Variable-Interactive/variable-interactive.github.io/content/contact/_index.md

 title = "Get in touch"
 +++

-Let us know if you have any questions okay 😁
+Let us (me, lol 😅) know if you have any questions okay 😁.